frelon/suse-elemental/docs/firstboot-configuration.md

 Ignition are capable of modifying at boot time.
 Those are the subvolumes that include the `x-initrd.mount` option in `/etc/fstab` file, stating those are mounted before switching root.

-Despite this defaults elemental3ctl is capable of setting additional partitions and different subvolumes.
+`elemental3ctl` can create additional partitions and different subvolumes beyond the default settings.
 `elemental3ctl` supports installation parameters provided by a yaml file, the default disk setup is equivalent to the following one: